HassanSajjad-302/HMake/README.md

 ### 4. Make Directory

-- If `makeDirectory = true`, the target's directory is created during configuration.
+- If `makeDirectory = true`, the target's dir is created during configuration.
-- If `makeDirectory = false`, no directory is created for the target.
+- If `makeDirectory = false`, no dir is created for the target.
 - Two targets having same name is not undefined behavior.
   Both target's `selectiveBuild` will be true, when mentioned on the command-line.